What is the BAT Test?

 The BAT test is recommended when skin tests or IgE tests are inconclusive, particularly for:

-• Anaphylaxis of unknown cause
+- Anaphylaxis of unknown etiology.

-• Chronic Spontaneous Urticaria (CSU)
+- Chronic Spontaneous Urticaria (CSU).

-• Foods, before reintroduction, to avoid challenge
+- Food, before reintroduction, to avoid challenge

 Why do the BAT Test?